Aspect templates

 • Concrete aspects are always favored over virtual aspects when a collision occurs

-As the resolution of endpoint placeholders in aspect templates occurs at runtime, it is impossible to validate in advance whether a given aspect template will collide with other aspect templates or with a digital twin’s concrete aspects.
+As the resolution of endpoint placeholders in aspect templates occurs at runtime, it is impossible to validate in advance whether a given aspect template will collide with other aspect templates or with a Twin’s concrete aspects.

 Examples